Legal-Dan/Legal-Dan/README.md

 I'm Daniel (he/him/his), a [Maker's](https://makers.tech/) graduate and full-stack developer.
 I formerly worked as the point of contact for developers contracted to work with the NHS and have finally taken the leap into the world of software development myself!

-You can find out more about my experience and some of the projects I have been involved with on my [GitHub CV](https://github.com/Legal-Dan/CV) or view some of the projects I have been involved with over on my [website](https://github.com/Legal-Dan/CV) (To come soon!). ✨
+You can find out more about my experience and some of the projects I have been involved with on my [GitHub CV](https://github.com/Legal-Dan/CV) or view some of the projects I have been involved with over on my [website](https://upbeat-heisenberg-a2e291.netlify.app/) (Currently a work in progress!). ✨

 ## More about me: